COVID-19 and Access to Mental Health Tools and Information

 News / Program Updates

-September COVID-19 Update: We have begun to see a recent increase in the number of hospitalizations and COVID-19 cases across the province, particularly in Northern and Central Zones.
-Moving forward, we will be asking clients to support virtual appointments if they are located in Northern or Central Zone.
-In-person appointments, including group treatment will continue to be supported where clinically necessary.
+January COVID-19 Update: We have begun to see a recent increase in the number of COVID-19 cases across the province.
+With the new Omicron variant, the province has announced the return to province wide restrictions including physical distance and gathering limits to help protect Nova Scotians and the health system.
+Moving forward, we will be asking clients to support virtual appointments, including group treatment.
+In-person appointments will continue to be supported where clinically necessary.
+In-person group treatment will be temporarily paused until the end of January.

 As a reminder, please attend your in-person appointment if you are not experiencing symptoms and are not required to self-isolate for any reason.
 If you are required to self-isolate or are experiencing mild symptoms, and are feeling well enough to participate, please contact your health care provider to have your appointment take place over virtual care.